 Hazardous materials are regularly shipped on the BNSF and SP/UP Railroad lines that pass through the City.
 While unlikely, an incident involving the derailment of a train could result in the spillage of cargo from the train in transporting.
 The spillage of hazardous materials could have devastating results.
 The City has little to no control over the types of materials shipped via the rail lines.
 There is also a safety concern for pedestrians along the tracks and vehicles utilizing at-grade crossings.
-The design and operation of at-grade crossings allows the City some control over rail-related hazards.
+The design and operation of at-grade crossings allows the City some control over railrelated hazards.
 Ensuring proper gate operation at the crossings is the most effective strategy to avoid collision and possible derailments.
-The Atishon Topeka and Santa Fe Railroad is approximately 1 mile from the site and Union Pacific Railroad is over 2 miles away.
+The Burlington Northern Santa Fe Railroad is approximately 2 miles from the site and Union Pacific Railroad is approximately 3 miles away.